beberlei/litecqrs-php/README.md

 ### Doctrine

-Doctrine Plugin ships with transactional wrappers.
+Doctrine Plugin ships with transactional wrapper handlers for Commands and Events:

-- LiteCQRS\Plugin\Doctrine\CommandHandler\DbalTransactionalHandler
+- LiteCQRS\Plugin\Doctrine\MessageHandler\DbalTransactionalHandler
-- LiteCQRS\Plugin\Doctrine\CommandHandler\OrmTransactionalHandler
+- LiteCQRS\Plugin\Doctrine\MessageHandler\OrmTransactionalHandler

 Also to synchronize the events to event storage you can use the IdentityMapListener: